MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-network-firewall.md

 # Configure the network firewall

-This article describes how to configure the network firewall.
+This article describes how to configure the network firewall and Azure NSG rules.

 >[!Note]
 > To know about the SCOM Managed Instance (preview) Architecture, see [Azure Monitor SCOM Managed Instance (preview)](operations-manager-managed-instance-overview.md).